 Legumes (also known as pulses) include foods like chickpeas, lentils and beans and are a great plant-based protein.
 Along with nuts and seeds, they can add non-animal proteins to your diet.

 Find out more about eating legumes, nuts and seeds.

 Some people think eggs aren't healthy, which isn't actually true.
 They're a good source of protein.

 Dairy foods and alternatives

 Dairy foods like low-fat milk, cheese and yoghurt contain protein, but they're beneficial in their own right.

 - Choose lean meat and skinless poultry trimmed of visible fat, and include fish or seafood 2–3 times a week.

 - Avoid processed meats like sausages and deli meats like salami.
-If you do wish to choose these, look for the Heart Foundation Tick, as it identifies healthier products when comparing similar products.

 - Eggs make great lunchbox fillers for adults and children and are very portable when hard boiled.